PoweredByEnergyDrinks/ai-saas-next-js/README.md

-# AI SaaS Platform Portfolio Project
+# AI SaaS Platform Portfolio Project (AIssential Tools)

 This is an AI SaaS platform developed with [Next.js](https://nextjs.org/), showcasing integration of five unique AI tools, a Stripe subscription system, and a Crisp customer support system.
 This project was built following the tutorial: ["Build a SaaS AI Platform with Next.js 13, React, Tailwind, Prisma, Stripe | Full Tutorial 2023" - Code with Antonio](https://www.youtube.com/watch?v=ffJ38dBzrlY).